 When money is tight, you don’t want to waste anything!
 Every purchase matters, and sometimes if your old stuff is worn-out or getting old, your first thought may be to toss it in the trash.
 But, ask yourself: is there any way I can salvage this?
+Our credit counseling advice is to really think about this.
 Re-purposing old purchases is one common and creative way to give new life to stuff that you may have previously thrown away.

 Waste Not, Want Not: Re-Purposing Old Purchases